 The fierce clan leader Lord Conquer determines to defeat the land’s most skilled fighter Sword Saint.
 The Mud Buddha prophesies that the fight will not take place for ten years.
 Lord Conquer sets about obtaining the ten swords of great power.
 According to the prophecy, Lord Conquer adopts Cloud and Wind, the sons of two of the slain sword-holders and raises them as his heirs.
 Cloud falls in love with Conquer’s daughter Charity but when Conquer announces her betrothal to Wind, Cloud steals her away.
 However, she is accidentally killed by Conquer as Cloud and Wind fight over her.
 Cloud swears vengeance against his adopted father.

 The Storm Riders emerges as some epic of the genre.
-The plot is based on a Japanese manga and comes in at a mammoth 127 minutes (which may not be an extravagant length for a film but is marathon length when one considers the pace at which Hong Kong fantasy/action moves).
+The plot is based on a Hong Kong comic-book Fung Wan (1989– ), which was published in twelve volumes in English translation, Jand comes in at a mammoth 127 minutes (which may not be an extravagant length for a film but is marathon length when one considers the pace at which Hong Kong fantasy/action moves).
 With the scant attention usually paid to plot by these films, the sweeping canvas that The Storm Riders draws itself across immediately raises the level of expectation.
-Even condensed from the original multi-story epic, the Hong Kong comic-book Fung Wan (1989– ), which was published in twelve volumes in English translation, The Storm Riders contains enough plot to fuel another entire trilogy of Star Wars films for George Lucas.
+Even condensed from the original multi-story epic, The Storm Riders contains enough plot to fuel another entire trilogy of Star Wars films for George Lucas.
 In all regards, The Storm Riders tries to be epic – it has a budget far greater than most Wu Xia films, allowing the construction of huge-scale indoor and outdoor sets and entire villages and cities.

 The Storm Riders also imports classical Japanese actor Sonny Chiba who gives a grandly theatrical performance as the lead villain.
 As Wind, Ekin Chang seems far too baby-faced and bland to be the superhero the film requires but Aaron Kwok, with blue-dyed black hair, plays to all the wonderfully pouty, brooding postures of the adolescent manga hero, which director Andrew Lau is more than happy to accommodate, posing him atop rooftops outlined against coloured storm clouds and the like.